CS-SI/BAS/README.md

+This project has now been archived.
+We invite you to use component [MIRROWRS](https://github.com/csgroup-oss/MIRROWRS), which is a refactoring of BAS.

 # BAS

-[ Buffer Around Sections]
+BAS means Buffer Around Sections.

 > Derive river width from a binary watermask and a set of sections

 BAS is a simple Python-based toolbox designed to compute river widths from a space-borne watermask given a set of section (line geometries) set along the river.

 ## Download